 - Bluehost has the Basic plan & renews at $7.99/mo.

 InMotion uses a domain name and database cap.
 This means that you can have up to 2 websites and up to 6 databases (e.g. software installs on the same domain).
-Everything else is unmetered, including email, storages, performance, etc.
+Everything else is unmetered, including email, storage, performance, etc.

 SiteGround uses a domain name and storage cap.
 This means that you can only have 1 website on that plan and can only store up to 10GB.
-But you emails and databases are unlimited.
+But your emails and databases are unlimited.

 If you are planning on setting up more than 6 development / sub-websites with minimal storage use, then SiteGround has better first tier pricing.